Modern YEAR THIRTEEN (Part 2)

 –Batman: Penguin Triumphant Part 2

 Ignore the topical summer setting in this one.
-Mere weeks after announcing that his life of crime is over, the Penguin has become an ultra wealthy socialite thanks to his computer manipulation of the stock market.
+Mere weeks after announcing that his life of crime is over, Penguin has become an ultra wealthy socialite thanks to his computer manipulation of the stock market.
 After schmoozing with big-wigs at a Wayne Manor party, Bruce invites Oswald to house-sit while he is away on vacation.
 As Oswald throws raucous nouveau riche parties every night, Batman and Robin spy on the parvenu from the Batcave in an attempt to figure out his computer scheme.
 Batman and Robin solve the mystery at the same time as Penguin’s bloodthirsty business “partner” Randall Holmes, who sends his bodyguard Cale to assassinate Penguin.
 Batman takes down Cale, but Penguin gets shot in the shoulder and then attacked by his rival Bethany Wilcox.
 Holmes goes to jail and Penguin goes back to Arkham Asylum.

 –Batman: DOA